 These pulled pork bao buns are one of my most popular dinner recipes.
 The asian style pork is super easy to make in the slow cooker.

 You can buy the bao buns from Asian supermarkets and specialty stores, they are kept in the freezer section.
-I like to serve my pulled pork with shredded carrot, sliced cucumber, Japanese kewpie mayo, hoisin sauce and fresh coriander.

 I also have a sticky beef version of these bao buns on my website.